ucdavisdatalab/Spatial_SQL/README.md

     iv.
 Click the *Install Plugin* button in the lower right corner to install it.
 If this option isn't available, the tool is probably already installed and you just need to make sure the box next to the tool in the list is checked so that is is available.
 Now go back to Step 1 above to start the tool.

 ## Make a Database
-You can think of this database as a folder in which you keep files that are related to each other.
+You can think of a database as a folder in which you keep tables that are related to each other.
 You don't want to put data in this database that isn't related to the other data (you could, but that's not the point of a database).

 We'll need to make a new database to keep our spatial tables in:

 1. Locate your Browser Panel.
 By default, it usually sits above or below the Layers Panel on the left side of the Map Canvas.
-If you've closed it (like your instructor tends to do), you can get it back with View Menu --> Panels --> Browser Panel
+If you've closed it (like your instructor tends to do), you can get it back with *View* Menu --> *Panels* --> *Browser Panel*
 1. Right click on the SpatiaLite item (it has the feather icon) and select *Create Database*
 1. Navigate to where you would like to keep your database, perhaps in the folder where you downloaded the data for this workshop.
 Name your database *sfbay* because we'll be working with San Francisco Bay data.
 Yes, it should be all lowercase.

-You may have noticed that there are many database format options available to you.
+You may have noticed that there are many database format options available to you besides SpatiaLite.
 We're working with a SpatiaLite file today, but you can match your future databases to the needs of your project.
+Different database formats have different functions available and can be better for certain types of analysis.
+For example, PostGIS is great for geocoding.

 Let's connect to our database:

 1. Open or locate the DB Manager that we found earier.
 1. Right click on the *SpatiaLite* option and select *New Connection*.
-1. Navigate to where you saved your *sfbay.sqlite* file, slect the file, and click *Open*..
+1. Navigate to where you saved your *sfbay.sqlite* file, slect the file, and click *Open*.
-1. Expand the list (click on the > symbol) to see that your database is now available.
+1. Expand the list (click on the > symbol) in the *Tree Panel* on the left to see that your database is now available.
 1. If you expand the list next to the *sfbay.sqlite* database, you'll see if has some tables, but none of these contain data yet.
+We'll add some data next.

 ## Load some data to the database

 Let's add some data to our database:

-1. Click on *sfbay.sqlite* to select it in the list.
+1. Click on *sfbay.sqlite* in the *Tree Panel* to select it in the list.
 1. Click on the *Table* menu, and select *Import Layer/File* to open the Import Vector Layer dialog.
 1. For the *Input*, drop down menu.
 Select the *Flowlines.geojson* file and click *Open*.
 1. In the *Table* box, type *flowlines* for the name of our new table.